Top-Rated Light Therapy Lamps for When You're Stuck Indoors

 "I thought this light was very expensive but wanted a light that I could leave out so I would use it every day.
 It works very well and appears that it will last a long time.
 I like the light and feel better when I use it.
 I have even considered using it as a room light after I have sat close to it for a half to one hour.
-I feel disappointed when I turn the light off because the tone of regular winter light is not as warming or encouraging," wrote one reviewer who also mentioned she has SAD.
+I feel disappointed when I turn the light off because the tone of regular winter light is not as warming or encouraging," wrote a customer, who also mentioned they have SAD.

 Philips Somneo Sleep and Wake-Up Light Therapy Lamp

-One reviewer wrote: "This light works as designed and wakes me up better than any other I’ve tried.
-I was told by a sleep specialist many years ago that there's a certain frequency of light that stimulates the 'feel good' hormones in the morning — in the red/orange frequency — this has those."
+"This light works as designed and wakes me up better than any other I’ve tried.
+I was told by a sleep specialist many years ago that there's a certain frequency of light that stimulates the 'feel good' hormones in the morning — in the red/orange frequency — this has those," noted a shopper.

 NatureBright SunTouch Light Therapy Lamp

-With almost 4,000 reviews on Amazon, this seasonal affective disorder lamp is a more affordable option that will even appeal to your fur children.
+With over 3,500 five-star ratings on Amazon, this seasonal affective disorder lamp is a more affordable option that will even appeal to your fur babies.

 FITFIRST Portable Light Therapy Energy Lamp

-This lamp has an adjustable brightness level, so you can change it depending on comfort or the severity of your winter blues.
+This light therapy lamp has an adjustable brightness level, so you can change it depending on comfort or the severity of your winter blues.
 Also great?
 The $25 price tag is perfect for anyone on a budget.
 (Related: Should You Be Using Vitamin D Skin-Care Products?)

 Lumie Bodyclock Active 250 Wake-Up Light